msakr21/west_fl_wx_fe/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-West FL WX is deployed on Heroku utilizing two applications.
+West FL WX is an application that was (but no longer is) deployed/hosted on Heroku utilizing two applications.
 The front-end application allows the user to login using Google OAuth, interact with the interface, and holds the database of user information.
 The back-end application handles the mailer and API calls.

 <!-- Repositories -->
 ### Repositories

-* <b>Front-End:</b> https://github.com/Consultancy-2208/west_fl_wx_fe <br />
+* <b>Front-End:</b> https://github.com/msakr21/west_fl_wx_fe <br />
-* <b>Back-End:</b> https://github.com/Consultancy-2208/west_fl_wx_be <br />
+* <b>Back-End:</b> https://github.com/msakr21/west_fl_wx_be <br />

 <p align="right">(<a href="#top">back to top</a>)</p>